Wondering how to play UNO? You’re in the right place.

 If you are the first player to get rid of all of your cards, you get points for the cards in other players’ hands.
 Each card is worth:

-The winner of the overall game is the player who first reaches 500 points.
-Alternatively, you can score the game by each player totalling the points in their hand, then when one player reaches 500 points, the player with the lowest points wins.
+The player who first reaches 500 points wins the overall game.
+Alternatively, you can score the game by each player totalling the points in their hand; then when one player reaches 500 points, the player with the lowest points wins.

-Aside from the standard UNO rules, there are popular house rules that can be incorporated into your gameplay.
+Aside from the standard UNO rules, popular house rules can be incorporated into your gameplay.

 There was widespread surprise around the game on Twitter in 2019, where players were shocked to find that stacking is not a standard part of UNO rules.
 This house rule is suggested to alter the game so that players can prevent themselves from picking up cards by forcing the next player to pick up unless they have a +2 or +4 card to continue the play.